BlueBrain/EMSim/README.md

 # EMSIM

-EMSim is a library that compute different electro-magnetic effects like LPF and VSD
+EMSim is a library that computes different electro-magnetic effects like LPF and VSD.

 ## Features